Kidsgrove railway station: History

-The present station was opened 9 October 1848 by the North Staffordshire Railway as Harecastle and was during the early years of the North Staffordshire era variously called Harecastle Junction, Kidsgrove Junction.
-Kidsgrove Junction, Harecastle before settling upon Harecastle in 1875.
-Between 1885 and 1886 and 1923 and 1924 it was called Harecastle for Kidsgrove.
-In 1944 it was renamed Kidsgrove.
+The present station was opened 9 October 1848 by the North Staffordshire Railway as Harecastle.
+During the early years of the North Staffordshire era, it was called Harecastle Junction, Kidsgrove Junction and Kidsgrove Junction, Harecastle, before settling upon Harecastle in 1875.
+Between 1885 and 1886, and 1923 and 1924, it was called Harecastle for Kidsgrove.
+In 1944, it was renamed Kidsgrove.